 Pro Bono Program

-The Cancer Council Pro Bono Program can help you with legal issues, financial planning, small business accounting, workplace (HR or recruitment) advice
+The Cancer Council's Pro Bono Program can help you with legal issues, financial planning, small business accounting, workplace (HR or recruitment) advice

 We can help you if you or someone in your family has cancer, and you need advice.
 Assistance is free for eligible clients.

-The Cancer Council Pro Bono Program can help you with:
+Cancer Council’s Pro Bono Program can help you with:

 - legal issues